shaloo/docs.arcana/docs/arcana-coming-soon.md

      Apps using [Radix](https://www.radixdlt.com//) will soon be able to enable social login by integrating with the  {{config.extra.arcana.sdk_name}} and allow authenticated users to sign blockchain transactions using the embedded, non-custodial {{config.extra.arcana.wallet_name}}.
 --->

--    :simple-hive_blockchain:{.lg .middle } **Wallet Off-Ramp**
+-    :simple-hive_blockchain:{.lg .middle } **Near**

      ---

-     *Support for off-ramping crypto!*
+     *Support for newer blockchain networks!*

-     The {{config.extra.arcana.wallet_name}} users can already use the [[arcana-wallet-user-guide#fiat-on-ramp|on-ramp feature]] and load the wallet using fiat and supported cryptocurrencies.
-Soon, users will have the off-ramp feature to exchange cryptocurrencies for fiat.
+     Users of {{config.extra.arcana.wallet_name}} can quickly make transactions using the Near chain once this feature is available.
+Developers can select this chain as the active chain while registering, configuring and integrating the app with {{config.extra.arcana.sdk_name}}.
+Once the users log into such an app, they can instantly access the wallet with the Near chain displayed as the active chain.

 </div>